-I started interviewing other human beings about not just what we do, but why we do it.
+I started interviewing other human beings not just about what we do, but why we do it.
 Why do we take certain decisions?
 Why do we look at something in a specific way?
-I want to have real, honest, and intimate conversations about our existential drives.
+The goal is to have real, honest, and intimate conversations about our existential drives.
 Voice seemed to be the most natural medium, so The Hoomanist was born as a produced audio show.
-I apply all the skills that I learned during over a decade working for TV and radio, doing my best to craft a product that I can (sometimes) be proud of.
+I apply all the skills that I learned through a decade of working for TV and radio, doing my best to craft a product that I can (sometimes) be proud of.
 I am convinced that a lot can be learned about ourselves from solitude, but we can also learn about ourselves by listening to others.
-I do all I can to have these conversations in person.

 The Hoomanist is a solo project.
 I am the only one taking care of guests, web servers, graphics, audio editing, and publishing.
-It's fun, it's therapeutic, and it's far from the bullshit of "niches" and creating something for the sole purpose of market it.
-The conversations require strong attention from the listeners.
+It's fun, therapeutic, and far from the bullshit of "niches" and creating something for the sole purpose of marketing and monetization.
 I don't try to sell anything because this is my exercise in listening.
 The Hoomanist is just the name that I gave to sharing this process with you.

 I see a lot of material published with the intent to provoke a clash of extreme views.
-The Hoomanist is my active contribution to respectfully bridge different views through conversation.
-To remind myself that tough arguments are a great tool to grow together when accompanied by reciprocal respect.
+This is my active contribution to respectfully bridge different views through conversation.

 Why "Hoomanist" and Not "Humanist"?

-I sit and chat with a person for a certain amount of time (say, 60 minutes, or 180).
+I sit and chat with a person for a certain amount of time (60 minutes, or 180).
 Before our meeting, I research and learn about them as much as I can.
 When we sit, I do my best to forget it.
 Why?
-It's more important to listen their story.
-After talking, I take their photo for cover picture.
-Sometimes neonavocado does.
+It's more fun to follow unexpected paths than predetermined ones.
+After our chat, I take their photo for cover picture.
+Sometimes neonavocado does it.

 During the following weeks I edit the audio, prepare transcripts, pictures, and posts.
 Every episode features on average 1100 cuts.
 That's a lot, what's the reason?
 It's mostly pauses and silences, to improve the listening experience while keeping the context almost intact.